lars76/fastspeech2-clean/README.md

 ### Preprocessing

 Preprocess your dataset with `preprocess.py`.
-This script is tailored for the AISHELL-3 dataset but can be adapted for other datasets.
-Make sure to change `DATASET_PATH` and `OUTPUT_PATH` in `preprocess.py`.
+This script is tailored to the Chinese language, but can also be adapted for other languages.
+Make sure to change `DATASET_PATH` and `OUTPUT_PATH` in `preprocess.py` if your input/output files should be in a different folder.

 ### Training